DiffVax: Optimization-Free Image Immunization Against Diffusion-Based Editing: Methodology

-where \(\noiseloss\) penalizes deviations within the masked region, ensuring that the change between the immunized image and the original image is imperceptible.
+\paragraph{End-to-end training framework} To overcome the speed limitations of previous methods, which require solving an optimization problem independently for each image, we propose an end-to-end training framework.
+This framework enables an immunizer model \(\unet{\cdot}\) to instantly generate immunization noise for a given input image.
+Our training algorithm (see Appendix~\ref{a:imp-details}, and Fig.~\ref{fig:methodology} (a)) consists of two stages.
+In the first stage, we employ a UNet++~\citep{Zhou2018UNetAN} architecture for the ``immunizer'' model \(\unet{\cdot}\), which takes an input image \(\image\) and generates the corresponding immunization noise \(\immunizationnoise\).
+Subsequently, \(\immunizationnoise\) is multiplied by the immunization mask \(\mask\), which targets the region of interest (e.g. a person's face).
+The resulting masked noise is then added to the training image to produce the immunized image, computed as \(\immunizedimage = \image + \immunizationnoise \odot \mask\).
+Finally, the image is clamped to the \([0, 1]\) range.
+To ensure the noise remains imperceptible to the human eye, we introduce the following loss:

-\paragraph{Stage 2: Immunized image editing} After obtaining the immunized image $\immunizedimage$, the next step is to perform editing using the stable diffusion inpainting model \(\diffusion{\cdot}\).
-This model takes immunized image \(\immunizedimage\), mask $\mask$, and prompt $\prompt$ as input, and performs editing in regions outside the masked area.
-To ensure that the background of the edited image is effectively distorted, we define the loss function as:
+where $p$ is empirically chosen to be 1. \(\noiseloss\) penalizes deviations within the masked region, ensuring that the change between the immunized image and the training image is imperceptible.
+In the second stage, after generating the immunized image \(\immunizedimage\), we apply diffusion-based editing using the editing tool \(\diffusion{\cdot}\).
+This model takes the immunized image \(\immunizedimage\), the training mask \(\mask\), and the training prompt \(\prompt\) as input, performing edits in the regions specified by the mask.
+To ensure that the edited image is effectively distorted, we define the loss function:

-where $\sim\mask$ represents the complement of the masked area and $\diffusion{\cdot}$ is the stable diffusion inpainting operation that modifies the region $\sim \mask$ in $\immunizedimage$ according to the prompt $\prompt$.
-This loss function is the key to our method, as it ensures that the immunization noise disrupts the editing process by forcing the unmasked regions to become a background filled with 0s.
+where $\sim\mask$ represents the complement of the masked area and $\diffusion{\cdot}$ is the stable diffusion inpainting model that modifies the region $\sim \mask$ in $\immunizedimage$ according to the prompt $\prompt$.
+This loss function is the key to our method, as it ensures that the immunization noise disrupts the editing process by forcing the unmasked regions to be filled with 0s.
+Note that for editing models that do not rely on masks, we exclude masks from the loss calculations.